maksverver/pushfight/README.md

 We don't know in advance how many phases are necessary to compute the fixed point.

+The phases have some interesting properties.
+In phase 0 we only find winning positions.
+The means in phase 1, we can only identify newly-losing positions because to identify a non-immediate winning position requires a losing successor (rule 2a) which we haven't found yet.
+In phase 2, we can only find newly-winning positions because identifying a losing position requires all successors are winning for the opponent (rule 2b) and the previous phase didn't find any.

+And so on: the phases alternate between finding only losing and winning positions, with even phases finding winners and odd phases finding losers.

 ### Output files and sizes